 According to a 2019 study by Tieto, a Swedish consumer and technology company, one out of five swedes are considering taking a loan to pay for vacation expenses.
 And what do Swedes value the most?
-Interest and the reputation of the lender.2 But how would an expatriate, visitor or newcomer go about getting a loan in Sweden?
-Follow us as we take a closer look on the situation.
+Interest and the reputation of the lender.2 But how would an expatriate, visitor, or newcomer get a loan in Sweden?
+Follow us as we take a closer look at the situation.

 Getting a loan in Sweden

 Suppose you’re a non-Swede out to get a loan in Sweden.
 There are a few things you should consider.
 If you’re a non-resident, you should consider contacting Skatteverket to become registered in the Swedish Population Register.
 Why?

 In Sweden, pretty much every legally binding action doesn’t matter if it’s a loan or a cell phone account, requires you to provide a personal identity number.
 Without such a number, it’s very unlikely that you’ll be able to obtain a loan.
 Luckily, you can easily get one.
 Locate the nearest service office in Skatteverket and inform them that you plan to stay in Sweden for more than a year.

 - Make sure to register in the Swedish Population Register to obtain a personal identity number.

 - You have to be at least 18 years old.

 - You need to be able to supply proof of income for a loan in Sweden.

 - You can’t have any active debt registrations at the Swedish Enforcement Authority.

 Like in the rest of the world, certain minimum income requirements exist.
 How stringently do the requirements vary amongst lenders?
 But you can expect a minimum requirement of 60.000 to 120.000 Swedish kronor per year.
 If you haven’t declared income in Sweden, you probably need to manually provide proof of income in the form of a paycheck or proof of other means of regular income.